papis/papis/doc/source/default_settings.rst

 .. papis-config:: bibtex-journal-key

-    This option allows the user to set the key for the journal entry when using ``papis export --bibtex``.
-The intended use of such a setting is to allow selecting e.g. abbreviated journal titles for publishers that require it.
+    This option allows the user to set the key for the journal entry when using ``papis export --format bibtex``.
+The intended use is to allow selecting e.g. abbreviated journal titles for publishers that require it.
 For example, if the document has an ``abbrev_journal_title`` key that should be used instead of the default ``journal`` key.

 .. papis-config:: extra-bibtex-keys